 What are the benefits of becoming a member of NOAO?

-Our Annual Symposium, which has continued to provide CME credits through instructional courses and seminars for the past 65 years, is offered for free to our members.
+Our Annual Symposium, which has continued to provide CME credits through instructional courses and seminars for almost 70 years, is offered for free to our members.
 Our Quarterly Dinner Meetings (held at some of the best restaurants in the city), are also free for members.

 What do I have to do to become a member?